MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 This famous transformation is often known as the *phase kickback* and it's widely used in many quantum computing algorithms.
 You can find a detailed explanation of this technique in this [Microsoft Learn module](/learn/modules/solve-graph-coloring-problems-grovers-search/4-implement-quantum-oracle).

-## Factoring numbers with Grover's search
+## Run the final code

 Now you have all the ingredients to implement a particular instance of Grover's search algorithm and solve the factoring problem.

-Use the following program to find a factor of 21.
-To simplify the code, assume that you know the number of valid items, $M$.
-In this case, $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.
+Your final code should look like this:

 ```qsharp
 namespace GroversTutorial {